-Sigma receptors are implicated in the pathophysiology of many CNS disorders, including affective disorders, psychosis, schizophrenia, drug addiction, and Parkinson’s disease.
+Sigma receptors are implicated in the pathophysiology of many CNS disorders, including affective disorders, psychosis, schizophrenia, drug addiction, and Parkinson's disease.
 Therefore several σ receptor ligands for drug use and radioligands for PET imaging have been developed (Banister et al., 2012).
 In the brain the density of σ1Rs is higher than that of σ2Rs, and therefore σ1R radioligands are mainly developed for brain imaging, and σ2R radioligands for oncological imaging applications, including brain tumours (Banister et al., 2012; van Waarde et al., 2015).
-Many steroid hormones, including testosterone and progesterone, and opioids can bind to sigma receptors.
-These, and sphingolipid-derived amines may be some of the endogenous ligands of sigma receptors.
+Sigma-1Rs are also involved in various pathways in the cardiovascular system (Lewis et al., 2020; Higuchi & Werner, 2023).

 Sigma-1 receptor is an integral protein consisting of 223 amino acids.
 In the mitochondria-associated ER σ1Rs act as chaperones for type 3 inositol-1,4,5-triphosphate receptors (IP3Rs), regulating ER-mitochondria Ca2+ signalling, and in the cell membrane can modulate the function of membrane-bound Ca2+, K+, and Cl- channels.
 Choline is an endogenous activator of σ1 receptors, potentiating the Ca2+-releasing actions of IP3R (Brailoiu et al., 2019).
 In the CNS, σ1Rs modulate the function of cholinergic, dopaminergic, glutamatergic, and serotonergic systems (Banister et al., 2012).